“Upon humble reflection of such a question” - Morris et al. (2022)

 I have read a small number of doctoral theses, one of which is Andrew Abraham’s “Understanding Coaching as a Judgement and Decision Making Process: Implications for Coach Development Practice” (link here) (Abraham, 2015).
 When I have a clear understanding of what coaching is (i.e., a decision-making process), I can (try to) best support coaches in making decisions.
 A coach’s practice is based on decisions which draw on a blend of three domains of knowledge: 1) understanding the performer and their needs (physiology, biomechanics etc.); 2) understanding the sport; and 3) understanding of pedagogy and skill acquisition (Abraham & Collins, 2011).
 I have touched on the varying responsibilities of coaches in previous posts (see here and here).

 I have been open with our coaches that I will be supporting around their understanding of pedagogy and skill acquisition, rather than providing any technical or tactical insights.
 There are a couple of reasons for this.
 Firstly, that’s what I was brought into the club to do.
-Rather than be another “what to coach” resource, the purpose of my involvement is to challenge and develop coaches on HOW they coach.
+Rather than be another “what to coach” resource, the purpose of my involvement is to challenge, support, and develop coaches on HOW they coach.
 Secondly, an understanding of learning environments is largely absent from coach education.
 Take this extract from Abraham and Collins (2011) (p.15):

 “There is little doubt, however, that many coaches have made use of research in the parallel domains of physiology, psychology and biomechanics e.g. strength and conditioning, fitness, periodisation, technique analysis, mental skills and nutrition (Abraham et al 2006).
 In so doing, coaches have attempted to make judgements and decisions (Martindale & Collins 2007) that are more objective and less prone to the vagaries of trial and error or other ‘weak’ problem solving approaches (Anderson 1987).
 However, there are real and empirically justified concerns that similar advances haven’t been made in breaching the theory-practice gap in skill acquisition and learning (Abraham & Collins 1998b; Collins et al 2003; Morgan 2006; Potrac et al 2000; Potrac & Cassidy 2006; Vickers et al 2004; Williams 2006)."